Meet the women of WON Leadership Circle 2018!

 Check back soon for bio and photo!

 I have been spending the last 12 years trying to deconstruct my understanding of the world.
 My re education began in High School when I found the Youth Power Project at Make the Road by Walking (now Make the Road NY).
 For a decade I found a new home with my chosen family that supported me through key transitions in my life both personally and in my leadership.
 The reconstruction of myself felt just as important as the need to keep fighting around the issues that I have to live through outside of the organizing work.
-I took 2years to learn, build & sustain practices that would teach me how to work smarter not harder & that wouldn’t lead me to burn out.
-I want to be head for the long term.
+I took two years to learn, build and sustain practices that would teach me how to work smarter not harder and that wouldn’t lead me to burn out.
+I want to be here for the long term.
 Coming back to Picture the Homeless felt right; down to my bones.
-I look forward to being a part of an organization that is often looked over by others by that has done tremendous work across the city state and country that most overlook.
+I look forward to being a part of an organization that, although often over looked by others, have & continue to do tremendous work across the city, state, & country.

 GG (Georgia) Morgan